opencollective/opencollective/.github/ISSUE_TEMPLATE/project.md

 <pre>
 ## Next up
 - Create a project board, add this issue to the description
-- Open up any issues to decompartmentalise the project, add them to the project board
+- Open up any issues to de-compartmentalize the project, add them to the project board
 - Open a documentation issue, add it to the documentation project board, reference this issue. above
 </pre>